russmaxdesign/portfolio/Russ-Weakley-Resume-extended.md

 Developed a design system and component library for new web applications, combining UX, front-end development and accessibility.

-* Responsible for accessibility across web interfaces, including design system components, UI patterns and application layouts.
-* Developed HTML and SCSS pattern libraries.
+* Developed accessible HTML and SCSS pattern libraries and reusable components.
 * Designed user interfaces and digital experiences.
-* Integrated accessibility requirements throughout design and development.
+* Integrated accessibility throughout design and development.
-* Developed reusable, accessible components and interaction patterns.
 * Worked directly with developers to resolve accessibility issues.

 ---